Netzahre/inventario-crud-cesar/README.md

 # Inventory Management System

 ## Description
 A desktop application for managing a product inventory.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on products, categories, and suppliers.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations.

 ## Features
 - Product Management: Add, view, edit, and delete products.
 - Category Management: Add, view, edit, and delete categories.
-- Supplier Management: Add, view, edit, and delete suppliers.
 - Search and Filtering: Search and filter products by various criteria.
-- Reporting: Generate reports on inventory status.
-- User Authentication: Secure access to the application.

 ## Technologies Used
 - Java